sharkwouter/vaporos-brewmaster/README.md

 - [40-1]PvtBalderick, for help with ideas and testing.
 - ProfessorKaos64, for help with ideas and testing.
 - Dubigrasu, for help with development, testing and ideas.
+- Ryochan7, for some ideas and getting controlling bindings working in SteamOS Brewmaster
 - Nate Wardawg, for the name.
 - Jorgën Såagrid, for allowing the continued use of the name VaporOS.
 - Valve for creating SteamOS in the first place.